What is a Roof Truss?

 Roof truss components

 You may be interested in learning more about the components that make up a roof truss in order to better understand how they work.
 You see, the materials used in trusses are nothing more than 2×4’s or 2×6’s, typically.
 They get their strength from the design.
 Each piece of lumber or steel is designed with a purpose and is necessary for the long-term durability of the truss system.
-If one component is damaged, the entire roof truss system is weakened and should be inspected by a structural engineer immediately.
+If one component is damaged, the entire roof truss system is weakened and should be inspected by a structural engineer immediately (we’re serious…it’s a big deal).

 Let’s get into it.